 BEaTriX (Beam Expander Testing X-ray facility) is being built at INAF-Osservatorio Astronomico Brera in its laboratory premises of Merate.
 It is a unique pathfinder facility characterized by a broad (170 × 60 mm2), uniform and parallel X-ray beam (divergence ≤ 1.5 arcsec HEW) at the energies of 1.49 and 4.51 keV, highly monochromatic (FWHM=0.03 eV).
-At the moment, the 4.51 keV beam line is expected to be ready by the end of 2020 (TBC).
+Due to the effect of the COVID19 outbreak the facility realization has been delayed and it will be available in September 2021.

 The system is very compact (9 × 18 m2), positioned on a stable foundation (gray in Figure 1) designed and built to isolate the beam line from vibrations.
 The facility works at a vacuum level of 10-3 mbar, easily evacuated in a short time.
 The vacuum pumping system is entirely based on magnetic turbo pumps, and oil-free pre-vacuum and backing pumps, to avoid optics contamination.
 The small size of the facility also contributes to reduce the evacuation time with respect to bigger X-ray facilities.
 Moreover, the modular compartments design, guaranties that the vacuum can be broken independently in the different sectors, enabling to replace the optics under test in a short time: simulations have shown that the experimental chamber (F in Figure 1) can be evacuated in about 30min.
 The experimental chamber opens into an ISO5 clean tent, to allow samples to be loaded and unloaded in a clean environment.
 Venting is performed in all the system with dried dehumidified air.
 A thermal box is also present therein (Figure 3), to radiatively heat the X-ray optics under test, at temperature ranging from -10 to +50 °C; some gradients can also be applied.
 A software based on the NI Labview platform allows all the BEaTriX operations.